usmcamgrimm/usmcamgrimm/README.md

 ### Towed Artillery to Front-End Developer

 I am a veteran of the United States Marine Corps.
 From working on artillery to writing code, it's been an amazing journey.
 Initially I sought a career in database management and was studying SQL, MSSQL Server administration, and Oracle Database.
-I found [Vets Who Code](https://vetswhocode.io/), and through this organization, I have learned more than I had previously thought possible.
+I found [Vets Who Code](https://vetswhocode.io/), and through this organization, I learned front-end development.
 Now, I'm part of the Codepen team.
-Concentrating on front-end, I use the tools I've learned to build cool stuff for others.
+I love to use the skills I've learned, while developing them further, to build cool stuff for others.

 ### Android Development

-I loved how I could manipulate code into a feature in the Android system!
-This was the launchpad for my career in coding.
+Android custom ROMs and graphics design launched my love for wcode, and made me realize I could make a career of something I enjoy.
 I've built custom frameworks, themes, and kernels.
-I enjoy designing graphics as well, and manipulating images for use as wallpapers and backgrounds.
+I have designed logos for developer teams and created hundreds of wallpapers.

 ![I enjoy writing code](https://github.com/usmcamgrimm/usmcamgrimm/blob/master/code.gif)